For six months now, the days have grown shorter and the nights have grown longer in the Northern Hemisphere – but that’s about to reverse itself.

 Sweden is rich with solstice traditions.
 Elements of the yule, Northern Europe’s ancient winter solstice celebration, are also incorporated into modern festivities, including gathering around bonfires, feasting, drinking and telling stories.

-Another is the tiny village of Jukkasjärvi, where you can stay at the ICEHOTEL, which provides local guides to help you spot the lights.
+Another good spot is the tiny village of Jukkasjärvi, where you can stay at the Icehotel, which provides local guides to help you spot the lights.
 Bundle up and take a dog sled or snow mobile tour, then hibernate in front of a roaring fire with a steaming cup of glögg.

 MEXICO: Land of the Maya